Our expertise

 - search for novel active ligands through virtual screening of compound libraries

-Protein – peptid, protein – protein docking
+Protein – peptide, protein – protein docking

 Project in progress